The Kosher Hub – Find the Best Kosher Foods Online

 🪑 Low Chairs

 The custom is to sit below 12 inches (approximately 30 cm) from the ground until chatzot (midday).
-Look for a chair or stool that sits clearly below this height.
+Look for a stool or cushion clearly below this height.
 Lightweight folding chairs are practical for bringing to synagogue.
-A simple yoga block or firm floor cushion also works well.
+A firm floor cushion or yoga block also works well.

 👟 Non-Leather Shoes

-The prohibition is specifically against leather shoes.
-Shoes must be entirely free of leather — not just non-leather uppers but non-leather soles too.
+The prohibition covers leather anywhere on the shoe — uppers and soles.
 Canvas trainers or rubber-soled fabric shoes are the most widely used.
 Crocs and plastic sandals are also halachically acceptable.
 Always check the product material listing carefully before purchasing.

 📚 Jewish History Books

 Tisha B'Av is a powerful day for learning about Jewish history.
-Books about the Temple, the Churban (destruction), the Exile, and Jewish persecutions through the ages are all appropriate reading.
-Look for books from reputable Torah publishers such as ArtScroll, Feldheim, Koren, or Maggid.
+Books about the Temple, the Churban, the Exile and Jewish persecutions through the ages are all appropriate.
+Look for books from reputable Torah publishers such as ArtScroll, Feldheim, Koren or Maggid.

 ❓ Tisha B'Av FAQs